miroslav-kramar/salloc/README.md

 ## Alignment

 I've learned to compile my C programs with `-fsanitize=address,undefined`, ASan and UBSan.
-I may add some more in the future.
+I may learn to use some more in the future.
 You can read more about it [here](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html).

 But why am I talking about this?
 Well, when I first tested the library, UBSan reported unaligned memory, which is actually an example of undefined behaviour.
 Since I compiled the program without optimizations, fortunately, no [nasal demons](https://groups.google.com/g/comp.std.c/c/ycpVKxTZkgw/m/S2hHdTbv4d8J) were involved.
 But no runtime error/warning looks good, eh?